Hansade2005/pixel-pilot/templates/LAUNCH_GUIDE.md

 ### **Contact**
 - **Email**: hello@pixelpilot.dev
 - **Twitter**: @pixelpilot
-- **LinkedIn**: Pixel Pilot
+- **LinkedIn**: PiPilot
 - **Community**: https://pipilot.dev/community

 ---

 ## 🎉 Go Launch!

 Remember: The first launch doesn't need to be perfect - it just needs to happen!
-Learn from the data, iterate, and keep building amazing things with Pixel Pilot.
+Learn from the data, iterate, and keep building amazing things with PiPilot.

 **You've got this! 🚀**